 An introduction to earth materials and land forms, the forces and processes shaping the earth’s surface, and the interrelationships between the atmosphere and the earth.
 Lecture and laboratory.

 1112 ENVIRONMENTAL CONCEPTS AND ISSUES (3 hours)

 A study of broad issues of environmental science and the interaction of humans and the environment.
-It is not recommended that students take both ENV 1112 and ENV 1411.
+Students may not receive credit for both ENV 1112 and ENV 1411.

 1125 CHEMISTRY AND THE ENVIRONMENT (4 hours)